Priebus out, Kelly in as White House chief of staff

 "John Kelly will do a fantastic job," Trump told reporters.
 "General Kelly has been a star, done an incredible job thus far, respected by everybody.
 He's a great great American.
 Reince is a good man."

-Kelly is due to begin his tenure as Trump's chief of staff on Monday when he'll participate in a meeting of Trump's cabinet, according to Press Secretary Sarah Huckabee Sanders.
+Kelly is due to begin his tenure as Trump's chief of staff on Monday when he'll participate in a meeting of Trump's cabinet, according to White House press secretary Sarah Huckabee Sanders.
 Conversations between Trump and Kelly about the role began two weeks ago, Sanders said.

+Trump tapped Kelly after last November's election to run his Department of Homeland Security, a position that put Kelly in charge of the administration's policies on issues including immigration, cybersecurity, countering domestic terrorism and aviation security.

+A Marine, Kelly served in the military for nearly five decades and served in positions including chief of Southern Command and senior assistant to the secretary of defense.
+He also worked as a legislative liaison to Congress and served tours in Iraq and Afghanistan.
+His son, Robert Michael Kelly, was killed in combat in Afghanistan in 2010.

 Unusual White House power structure